-The PowerBook G4 17-inch computer has a slot-loading DVD-R/CD-RW SuperDrive.
+The 17-inch PowerBook G4 has a slot-loading DVD-R/CD-RW SuperDrive.

 The SuperDrive can read and write DVD media and CD media, as shown in Table 3-8.
 The DVD-R/CD-RW drive also provides DVD-Video playback.
 The G4 microprocessor provides the MPEG-2 decoding.